 SEOPressor takes the most critical SEO data from your website and presents them in one intuitive dashboard, giving you at-a-glance insights about your WordPress site’s search engine visibility.

-The plugin’s real claim to fame, however, is how it has managed to keep up with Google’s evolution, emphasizing a focus on contextual content instead of keyword focus.
+The plugin’s real claim to fame, however, is how it has managed to keep up with digital marketing and Google’s evolution, emphasizing a focus on contextual content instead of keyword focus.

 For a subscription of $9.00 a month, you get access to SEOPressor’s key features, which include: